misterapol/Azure-Sentinel/Solutions/Lumen/Playbooks/Lumen-StreamProcessor-Enhanced-LogicApp/readme.md

 The solution follows proven patterns used by other threat intelligence providers while using only Logic Apps native capabilities:

 1. **Presigned URL Retrieval**: Gets download URL from Lumen API
-2. **Streaming Download**: Downloads large JSON file with chunked transfer mode
+2. **Chunked Download**: Gets file metadata and downloads in 5MB chunks using HTTP Range headers
-3. **In-Memory Processing**: Parses and chunks indicators using Logic Apps array functions
+3. **Incremental Processing**: Parses and processes indicators in batches as they're downloaded
 4. **Rate-Limited Upload**: Uploads chunks to Sentinel with intelligent delays
 5. **Progress Monitoring**: Tracks processing status and performance metrics

 ## How It Solves the Large File Problem

 ### Original Challenge:
-- HTTP action fails with 100MB+ files
+- HTTP action fails with 100MB+ files (Buffer size limit of 104857600 bytes)
 - Logic Apps timeout on large file processing
 - Sentinel API has strict limits (100 objects/request, 100 requests/minute)

 ### This Solution:
-1. **Uses Logic Apps streaming capabilities** with `"transferMode": "Chunked"`
+1. **Uses HTTP Range headers** to download file in 5MB chunks, avoiding buffer limitations
 2. **Leverages native array processing** with `take()` and `skip()` functions for chunking
 3. **Implements intelligent rate limiting** (65 seconds = ~90 requests/hour)
-4. **Processes everything in-memory** - no external storage required
+4. **Processes data incrementally** by downloading and processing in manageable chunks
 5. **Provides comprehensive error handling** and retry logic

 ## Deployment